conradplake/ray-marching-shader/README.md

 # ray-marching-shader
 A gframe shader to render surfaces using signed distance functions.

-Contains a simple test app showing a circle and cube above a ground plane with a basic soft shadow.
+Comes with a simple test app showing a circle and cube above a ground plane with soft shadow enabled.

 ![alt text](https://github.com/conradplake/ray-marching-shader/blob/faf8d5bbbefa4a91c3a92d391685fc2de93e7018/screenshot.PNG "Screenshot")